rdupplaw/rdupplaw/README.md

 ### Core Java, Volume I: Fundamentals, 12th Edition

-Good overview of the fundamentals of the Java language and standard library.
-Gets dull at times, but overall not too bad for a Java textbook.
+Extensive and meticulous coverage of the fundamentals of the Java language and standard library.
+Dull at times, but overall not bad for a Java textbook.
 It's good that the author explains why things have been designed in a certain way, what problems each thing solves, where each of the available options would be suitable, and any pitfalls.
-The copious example programs also help to see how things are meant to be used.
+The copious example programs also demonstrate how each feature is meant to be used.

 ### Learning SQL, 3rd Edition